lmash/coffeepoetry/README.md

 ## New Cafe
 Allows a logged in user to create a café.
 Name, location, description and at least one image are mandatory.
+The first image added will be displayed on all list pages for the cafe.

 ## Café
 Displays a single cafe with a carousel of images, cafe name, location, description and rating.